pdshah77/Python_Scripts/README.md

 **addFirstLastElement.py** : Program to Find Sum of First and Last Element for a given List and print on new line till only Single element remains

 **FactorialofNumber.py** : Program to Find Factorial of a Given Number

+**FirstRepeatingChar.py** : Program to Find First Repeating Character in a String